 The Detail Tab

 The Detail tab allows a user to review and adjust pay items.
-It contains one row for each pay item, which is a pay type associated with a specific position.
-Each row shows the total per month for each pay item, and totals for the year.
+Each pay item, displayed as a row, is a specific pay type associated with a specific position.
+Each pay item row provides monthly and yearly totals.

-If utilizing the Config tab for FICA budgeting, the FICA amounts will not display on the Detail tab.
+Payroll Taxes - If utilizing the Config tab for calculating FICA, FICA amounts will not display on the Detail tab.
 Use the Positions and Pay tab to view FICA amounts instead.

-If statistical accounts are in use, they are not included in totals with GL accounts.
+Stat Accounts - If statistical accounts are in use, they are not included in totals with GL accounts.
 You can use the Pay Type criteria filter at the top to Show Pay Types with GL Accounts, with Stat Accounts, or choose to Show All Pay Types.
-Mid-year adjustments made to Hourly pay items will not apply to Overtime pay items.
+Overtime Pay Items - Mid-year adjustments made to Hourly pay items will not apply to Overtime pay items.
 Overtime pay items will always use the Hourly pay item base base rate.

 Navigating the Detail Tab